 2.2 SENIORS CHAMPIONSHIP: Players should be aged 50+ on entry.
 Entry qualifications and rules as 2.1. above, except 18 holes qualifying – 16 or 8 to qualify for match play, depending on the number of entries.

 2.3 JUNIOR CHAMPIONSHIP: Entrants must be under 18 on the 1st January.
-Handicaps to 29.4 and will follow England Golf Regulations.
+Handicap indexes + to 29.4 and will follow England Golf Regulations.
+There will also be a handicap competition for players to a maximum handicap index of 45.4.
 The number of holes played to be arranged by the Management Committee.

 3. COUNTY KNOCKOUT COMPETITIONS - Gold, Silver, Bronze, HiLo Foursomes, Hunter Foursomes, Logan and Hitchcock Trophies - See Competition Formats for handicap index details